Course Development and Instructional Design #6

 Faculty training sessions in our T3 series are held on the topic of the development and use of rubrics.
 Rubrics have been preloaded into Canvas for easy use and adaptation by faculty members.

-Available tools to discourage academic dishonesty include Turnitin (for submitted written work) and Respondus Monitor (for proctoring of online tests).
+Available tools to discourage academic dishonesty include Turnitin (for submitted written work) and Respondus Monitor and ProctorU (for proctoring of online tests).
 Faculty are informed about these tools and training sessions are provided.